Integrating Symbolic Reasoning into Neural Generative Models for Design Generation: Sp atial R easoning In tegrated G enerator Spatial Reasoning Integrated Generator

-During design generation, existing objects perceived in the background image may influence the decisions made by the SRM.
-Not only should the user be able to set positional constraints that reference existing objects, but these objects must be encoded in the neural component of the SRM as well.
-This is done by making no distinction between objects that already exist in the background -- those predicted by the perception module -- and objects that need to be generated in the scope of the SRM.
-Each of the existing objects is constrained to their already-known positional values, but they are still processed through the SRM to update the hidden state.
-As the constraints are set to a single value, every decision is forced down a particular path.
-These are processed through the SRM first before new objects.
+The output of the GRU is discarded, and the hidden state is instead passed to the dense layer.
+This is a common practice with GRUs to encode the temporal aspect of the problem within the hidden state and then pass that state to a dense layer.
+The dense layer has 512 internal units and 4 output units.
+The basic unit of this RNN output is a \textit{decision token} -- a size 4 vector representing a score distribution of three possible decisions and one special start token.
+The input at each timestep is the previous timestep's decision as a one-hot vector.
+The network outputs at each step a softmax vector to assign the probability to each token.

-\textbf{Learning in the SRM.} Aside from the explicit constraints given by the users, the locations predicted by the SRM should satisfy implicit preferences such as ``toasters are rarely placed on the ground''.
-The training of SRM uses a dataset containing background images with a bounding box for each object to be generated.
+\textbf{Training of the RNN.} The training of SRM uses a dataset containing background images with a bounding box for each object to be generated.
 Each object's location is defined by the upper left point, as well as the width and height of the bounding box.
 These variables are converted to decision strings as described in the previous sections.
 The training process is a supervised procedure -- it trains the spatial reasoning module to generate bounding boxes (in the form of decision strings) which match those in the training dataset.
 This procedure teaches the neural network implicit spatial knowledge including the relative sizes of objects and their common spatial relationships (toasters go on the counter, televisions might be hung on the wall, etc).

 The training of RNN is accomplished in-part through \textit{teacher forcing} \cite{teacher_forcing}.
 In teacher forcing, the ground truth decision token from the previous step drawn from the training set is used as the input to train the RNN to predict the decision of the current step.
 Teacher forcing can drastically speed up RNN training, but can also result in lower resilience to uncommon sequences.
 For this reason, a mixture of strategies -- with and without teacher forcing -- is used to train the model.
 50\% of the time the input of the RNN is set by teacher forcing and 50\% set by the predictions of the RNN itself.
 We also randomize the order of the objects in the decision string during training.